initcron/cicd-labs/chapters/jenkinsfile.md

 ```
 After push the changes to branch, the pipeline will build automatically and send notification to slack.
 From slack you will get link to visit the build status of your job.

-Now your feature is completed, so goto your main github account and create a new pull request.
-From your second github account review the pull request and merge with master branch.
-If you create a pull request, it will show in your pipeline as well.

-This is how you will send slack notification from pipeline.
+Since this  feature is complete, it is time to merge it all into the master and delete this feature branch.
+You could raise a pull request, get it reviewed, observe the CI feedback right onto the pull request page, before you merge it to the master.
+Once merged, dont forget to delete the branch from remote repo  as well as from the local workspace.

 ## Assignment: Writing  Jenkinsfile for result app